-Nordica Scholarship winners announced
+Nordica Scholarship Winners Announced

-FARMINGTON — The Nordica Memorial Association is pleased to announce the winners of this year’s Nordica scholarship.
-It is awarded to a student of singing in Maine, who aspires to a career in singing.
+The Nordica Memorial Association is pleased to announce the winners of this year’s Nordica scholarship.
+It is awarded to a student of singing in Maine who aspires to a career in singing.
 This year’s contest resulted in a tie, however, with Kaleigh Hunter of Saco and Emma Jones of South Portland as winners.

 Kaleigh Hunter is a first-year vocal performance major at the University of Southern Maine where she studies voice with Melinda Haslett.
 She was in numerous musical theater productions in high school and was recently cast in the role of Pamina in The Magic Flute.